scream104/psych596/activities/power-analysis/power-analysis-instructions.md

 From *Cohen (1992)*: "Statistical power analysis exploits the relationships among the four variables involved in statistical inference ...
 For any statistical model, these relationships are such that each is a function of the other three."

 These are the four variables:
-1. **Effect size** - The true magnitude of the difference or association that you aim to observe.
+1. **Effect size** - The true magnitude of the difference or association that you aim to observe (also called "target effect size").
 This is usually expressed as a standardized difference (for a difference between means) or proportion of explained variance (for an association between variables).
 When the true effect size is larger, power is greater.
     - For this lab, we will be using Cohen's d (for test of means for one or two groups), the correlation coefficient r (for correlation between two measures), or Cohen's f (for tests of more than two means).
 Cohen's d and f are based on the mean differences (e.g., between two groups) divided by the standard deviation of the measure.
 Pearson's r is a measure of standardized covariance between 2 measures.
     - In Week 8, we'll read Lakens (2013) for a more detailed understanding of standardized effect sizes and how they are computed.
 2. **Alpha error** - The probability of incorrectly rejecting a true null hypothesis (i.e., committing a Type I error).
 For a power analysis, you must define an acceptable threshold for alpha error (often .05).
 When your alpha threshold is lower, power is lower.
 3. **Sample size** - The number of cases randomly sampled from the population.
 When the sample size is greater, power is greater.
 Often, instead of computing power for a given sample size, you may want to compute the minimum sample size to achieve a given level of power.
 4. **Statistical Power** - Defined above.
-We can determine the power of a procedure based on the first 3 variables, but usually instead we start with a desired level of power (e.g., .8), and determine the minimum sample size needed to achieve that power level.
+We can determine the power of a procedure based on the first 3 variables, but usually instead we start with a desired level of power (e.g., .8 or 80%), and determine the minimum sample size needed to achieve that power level.
 *Another term you have heard:* ***Beta error*** - *(equal to 1 - power) The probability that the procedure will incorrectly fail to reject the null hypothesis when the alternative hypothesis is true (type II error).*

 ### How do I determine the effect size before I run the experiment?
 A few approaches (covered in lecture):
 1. Estimate the true effect size based on literature review of similar measures and methods.
 It is best if you base the estimate on many studies (or a meta-analysis) because an effect size from a single sample may have a large confidence interval.
 2. Run a pilot study.
 Then you will have an effect size estimate for the exact procedures you intend to use, but remember that an effect size from a single study may have a large confidence interval.
 3. Determine what is the minimum effect of interest.
 You may be able to argue that a certain effect size is the smallest effect that would be meaningful (for the scientific purpose of the study).
 Then you can calculate power to detect that minimum effect of interest.
 4. Use effect size benchmarks (small, medium, large).
 You can simply design your study to detect a benchmark effect size with a specified power level.
-Not the preferred approach but very common.
+This approach is often criticized but it is very common.

 ### How do I run a power analysis?
-There are plenty of tools available for power analysis (e.g., [the pwr package for R](http://cran.r-project.org/web/packages/pwr/index.html)).
+There are plenty of tools available for power analysis (e.g., [the pwr package for R](http://cran.r-project.org/web/packages/pwr/index.html), [simulation-based tools](https://arcstats.io/shiny/anova-power/), [web calculators](https://www.stat.ubc.ca/~rollin/stats/ssize/n2.html), ...).
 Here, we will use G*Power because it is easy to use and covers a lot of common experiment designs.

 #### Example #1: One group, one variable
 Let's say you plan to have one group of participants undergo an acute stress procedure, and you plan to measure participants' pupil diameter while looking at pictures of chocolate cake (after the stress procedure).
+You will end up with one measure per participant (by taking that average pupil diameter across all trials).
 You expect the measure to be normally distributed.
-The null hypothesis is that the group's mean pupil diameter measurement is 4.0mm (let's pretend that is the known non-stressed population mean).
-The alternative hypothesis is that mean pupil diameter is ***different than 4.0mm*** (i.e., higher or lower).
+The null hypothesis is that:

+*H<sub>0</sub>: the group's mean pupil diameter measurement is 4.0mm* (let's pretend that is the known non-stressed population mean).

+The alternative hypothesis is that:
+*H<sub>a</sub>: mean pupil diameter is* ***different than 4.0mm*** (i.e., higher or lower).

 You will use a 1-sample t-test (2 tailed) of the group mean pupil diameter compared to the 4mm reference.
 You want to know **what is the sample size** you need to achieve 80% (.8) power for this procedure, if the true effect size is d=.5 (based on a meta-analysis - *note that this effect size is fictional*).
 Your alpha error threshold is .05, so now you have the three variables you need (effect size, alpha error, and statistical power) to determine the fourth (sample size) for the specified statistical model.